 Check out a few of these Maui farmers markets on your next visit for the best locally, grown fruits and vegetables.

 Best Maui Farmer’s Markets to Visit

 Honokowai Farmers Market

-The grocery store/restaurant features soup, salads, acai bowls, fresh organic fruits and vegetables, smoothies, sandwiches burgers.
+The grocery store/restaurant features soup, salads, acai bowls, fresh organic fruits and vegetables, smoothies, sandwiches, and burgers.
 The shop is located at 3636 Lower Honoapi’ilani Road in Lahaina.

 Popular with vegetarian and vegan visitors, this is the place to go for vegan bread and breakfast pockets.
-They also offer a vegan ramen booth.
+They also have a vegan ramen booth.

 Napili Farmers Market

-The Napili Farmers Market is located on the west side of Maui in Lahaina.
-The farmers market is located at 4900 Honoapiilani Hwy and is free to enter.
+The Napili Farmers Market is in Lahaina.
+It’s a West Maui farmers market located at 4900 Honoapiilani Hwy.
 The market features local produce, honey, juice, and nuts.

 Maui farmers are eager to share their experiences and Hawaiian recipes so be sure to stop and chat.